Michael J. Nelson: Early life

 Michael John Nelson was born in the Chicago suburb of St. Charles, Illinois.
 His ancestry is Danish, German, and Irish.
 He lived in Geneva, Illinois, until the age of twelve, when his family moved to north-western Wisconsin.
 He studied theatre and music at the University of Wisconsin–River Falls, but he left before graduating and moved to the Minneapolis–Saint Paul area.

 Career

 Mystery Science Theater 3000

 Nelson was working as a waiter at T.G.I.
 Friday's and doing occasional stand-up comedy when he was offered a job on Mystery Science Theater 3000, typing the suggestions in the writing room.
 The writers told him to feel free to make some comments on the movies they were watching, and Nelson impressed them so much with his wit and comedic timing that they made him a staff writer, and, later, head writer.
 Nelson also appeared frequently in the show's host segments, often playing characters from the movies being mocked such as Torgo from the infamous Manos: The Hands of Fate.

-When series creator and host Joel Hodgson decided to leave halfway through the fifth season, he chose Nelson as his replacement, reportedly because he thought Nelson was a natural leader, a gifted comedian, and a gifted muse, and also because Nelson simply looked good standing next to the puppets.
-Nelson remained as host for another five and a half seasons (surviving the show's switching networks from Comedy Central to the Sci-Fi Channel) until the original run ended in 1999.
+When series creator and host Joel Hodgson left during the fifth season of Mystery Science Theater 3000, Nelson was his replacement.